bkesterbyld/sitewire/content/pages/inspectors.md

       *   10 years of overall construction experience

-      *   BA / BS in construction, real estate, or related field preferred
+      *   BA / BS in construction, real estate a bonus

       In exchange, we offer a steady and potentially substantial incremental revenue stream to your existing business and eligibility for equity participation in Sitewire.
 Additionally, you'll be exposed to a network of regional and national lenders and Wall Street institutions who may be able to benefit your business.
     content_align: left
     form_position: right
     form_width: fifty